marienz/nix-doom-emacs-unstraightened/HACKING.md

 ## Why [profiles](https://github.com/doomemacs/doomemacs/tree/master/profiles)?

-Because the profile loader runs early enough we can set `doom-profile-data-dir` (where the generated profile is stored and loaded from) outside `DOOMLOCALDIR` relatively cleanly.
-Not using the "global" profile is a largely unintended side effect, but the changes to other paths made seem largely reasonable so for now I'm sticking with it.
+Because the profile loader runs early enough we can get Doom to load the profile init file from outside `DOOMLOCALDIR` relatively cleanly.
+Not using the "global" profile is a largely unintended side effect, but the changes to other paths made seem largely reasonable.

-After the profile loader, the next point we would get control is `doom-start.el` loading `init.el` from `doom-user-dir`.
-We currently point `doom-user-dir` into the store (see below): setting `doom-profile-data-dir` and `doom-profile-dir` from there (by prepending to the user's `init.el`) would probably also work.
-This seems a bit questionable because `doom-profile-dir` is set with `defconst`: its const-ness is not enforced but I'd prefer not to take advantage of that.
-I also have not checked if writing the profile would work out of the box with this approach.
+We do not regain control in time after the loader without patching Doom: the first user code it runs is `init.el` from `doom-user-dir` (which we point into the store), but it loads that from the profile init file.

 Setting `profileName` to the empty string triggers a special case: we unset `DOOMPROFILE` from the profile loader.
 This feels like a hack, but it does get